MrMontag/macos-de-keyboard/README.md

 # Description

-If a QPlainTextEdit is used on macOS and the accented charater is typed then QPlainTextEdit blocks user actions like text seletion.
-This behaviour occurs when the accent charater is pressed and a user tries to select text, like he wants to abort the writing of a composed charater.
-With Qt 5.11.2, 5.11.3 and 5.12.0 the QPlainTextEdit blocks text selection if the first half of a composed charater is written.
+If a QPlainTextEdit is used on macOS and a accented charater is typed then QPlainTextEdit blocks user actions like text selection.
+This behaviour occurs when the accent character is pressed and a user tries to select text, like he wants to abort the writing of a composed character.
+With Qt 5.11.2, 5.11.3 and 5.12.0 the QPlainTextEdit blocks text selection if the first half of a composed character is written.

 **Steps to reproduce the isse**
 1. Make sure you have a German or French keyboard layout configured